 2 firefighters killed in Calif. library blaze

 Porterville Fire Capt.
-Raymond Figueroa and Firefighter Patrick Jones were killed battling the blaze late Tuesday afternoon
+Ramon Figueroa and Firefighter Patrick Jones were killed battling the blaze late Tuesday afternoon

 Duty Death: Ramon Figueroa - [Porterville, California]